senakasjp/slide_indexer/README.md

 ## 🚀 Usage

 ### Basic Workflow
-1. **Link Folders**: Click "Link folder" to add directories containing your presentation files
+1. **Link Folders**: Click "Link folder" to add directories containing your documents
 2. **Manual Indexing**: Click "Rescan" button to scan and index all PowerPoint and PDF files
-3. **Search**: Use the search bar to find slides by content, keywords, or phrases
+3. **Search**: Use the search bar to find documents by content, keywords, or phrases
-4. **Preview**: Click any result to see slide previews with highlighted matches
+4. **Preview**: Click any result to see page/slide previews with highlighted matches
-5. **Open Files**: Click the file icon to open presentations in their native applications
+5. **Open Files**: Click the file icon to open documents in their native applications

 **Note**: Linking folders no longer triggers automatic scanning.
 Use the "Rescan" button when you're ready to index files.